keep this website free for you. TaxTips.ca does

 less, as per an announcement

 be phased out over 3 years beginning in 2018.
-The calculation of
+However, Bill

 the Levy can be found on the NL Department of Finance Temporary